adamhaile/surplus/README.md

 })();
 ```

+These DOM instructions create real DOM nodes that match your JSX.
+Surplus removes the complexity and cost of the virtual DOM "middle layer" that usually stands between your JSX and the DOM.

-DOM updates are handled by [S computations](https://github.com/adamhaile/S#computations) that perform direct, fine-grained, idempotent changes to the DOM nodes.
+DOM updates are handled by [S computations](https://github.com/adamhaile/S#computations).

 ```jsx
 const className = S.data("foo"),